nmantani/FileInsight-plugins/README.txt

     Swap each pair of nibbles of selected region
   * Swap two bytes
     Swap each pair of bytes of selected region
+  * To upper case
+    Convert text to upper case of selected region
+  * To lower case
+    Convert text to lower case of selected region
+  * Swap case
+    Swap case of selected region

 * Compression operations
   * aPLib compress